Darian Forbes

 Darian Forbes (born 3 May 1984) is a sprinter from Turks and Caicos Islands who specializes in the 200 metres.

 Early life

 Grew up in Grand Turk, Turks and Caicos Islands.
 He became the top sprinter throughout Inter-High, Inter-School, Annual Relays Competitions, competing for the H.J.
 Robinson High School.

 After graduating he went to college to further his athletic passion.

 Athletic career

-He participated at the 2002 World Junior Championships, the 2003 World Championships and the 2006 Commonwealth Games, without ever progressing from the first round.
+He participated at the 2002 World Junior Championships, the 2003 World Championships and the 2006 Commonwealth Games.